Do You Know If You Are Eligible for Medicare Part B?

-When you meet Medicare Part B eligibility requirements, you'll be qualified to receive the hospital care you need without worrying about burdening your family with the debt of it.
-Part B coverage includes physicians' services and supplies that can help you seek the treatment you need.
+When you meet the Medicare Part B eligibility requirements, you’ll be qualified to enroll for benefits not available with Medicare Part A. Part B coverage includes physicians’ services and supplies that can help you receive the treatment you need.
 But how do you become eligible?

 - Clinical research

 - Ambulance services

 Part B enrollment is voluntary, and those who do not wish to use it may decline it.
 You may be subject to a late enrollment penalty if you choose to sign up later.